AlessioLucciola/airbnb-price-predictor/AirbnbWebApplication/readme.md

+# Introduction
 Web application to test the model.
 The application was built with:
 - ReactJS: frontend;
 - Django: backend;
+- MySql: database.

+# How to run the application?
+In order to run the backend you should have Docker installed.
+Follow these steps to run the application:
+Put yourself in the <em>AirbnbWebApplication/backend</em> folder and run:
+'''sh
+docker compose up
+'''
+from your console:
+You can access the server at “localhost:8080”;
+You can view the database using Adminer at “localhost:8000”.
+When everything’s up, go to the <em>AirbnbWebApplication/backend</em> folder and run:
+'''sh
+docker exec -i mysql mysql -uadmin -padmin db_airbnb < airbnb.sql
+'''
+This will copy the database to the mysql container.
+Note that in Windows you might need to execute this command instead:
+'''sh
+Cmd /c “docker exec -i mysql mysql -uadmin -padmin db_airbnb < airbnb.sql”
+'''

+In order to run the frontend, you should have Node.js installed.
+Just go to the <em>AirbnbWebApplication/frontend</em> folder and execute:
+'''sh
+npm install
+'''
+to install the dependencies.
+Finally run:
+'''sh
+npm start
+'''
+to run the web application.
+You can access it from “localhost:3000”.

 In the "Demo" folder you can find some videos that show how the application works.